 After entering, you first come to the museum promenade.
 This area is designed to represent train station platforms.
 On display are three trains including Japan’s first bullet train, The O-series shinkansen, launched in 1964.

 The promenade connects to the museums main building.
 The first floor contains retired trains showing the history of Japan’s railway.
 There are various steam locomotives and models from the shinkansen series.
-Among them is the Dr. Yellow, a special shinkansen used to test tracks and the whole system.
+Among them is the Dr Yellow, a special shinkansen used to test tracks and the whole system.

-The second floor houses the museums interactive exhibits.
+The second floor houses the museum’s interactive exhibits.
 Here you will find the driving simulator, a large railway diorama and multiple displays showing operations.
 We all entered the diorama room from the wrong side, walked in and thought we could just view it.
 An attendant came and told us we had to leave.
 After exiting and walking around to the other side, we saw a long queue of people waiting to enter.
 So, we didn’t get to see the full diorama running.
 Make sure to check the times and be ready to line up.

-Fletcher waited as patiently as a four year old does to go on one of the hands-on displays.
+Fletcher waited as patiently as a four-year-old does to go on one of the hands-on displays.
 When it was his turn, he rushed to get on and tripped over, cutting his hand.
 Of course, the night before I had cleaned out our backpack and hadn’t put the first aid kit back in.
-Four year old, bleeding hand and no band-aids.
+Four-year-old, bleeding hand and no band-aids.
 He didn’t enjoy much else after that.

 There are a lot of hands-on displays that kids would enjoy as well as adults.
 There is also a play area for children with track and trains and the front end of a large play shinkansen.
 It was here a lovely mother handed over a band-aid from her bag.

-After the incident we made our way outside and I completely forgot there was a third floor to the museum.
+After the incident, we made our way outside and I completely forgot there was a third floor to the museum.
 From the third floors open-air deck, you can get a wonderful view over Kyoto along with the train lines in front.
 I have seen numerous photos of the view with bullet trains passing by.
 Very disappointed we missed out on the opportunity ourselves.

 There are a number of steam locomotives located outside the museum.
-The main attraction is the turntable in the center.
+The main attraction is the turntable in the centre.
 This rotates the trains and changes their direction.
 Visitors are able to board a steam locomotive for an extra fee.
 We came outside just as a steam train was ending a trip.
 It entered the turntable and slowly turned while being noisy and blowing smoke.
 We were too late for a ride but both boys loved watching it.
 We walked along the sheds, viewing the different steam locomotives.